sabbottlabs/laravel-adminerneo/README.md

 - You see browser console warnings
 - You need to customize security policies

-Note: Browser console may show CSP warnings due to 'strict-dynamic' and nonce usage.
+> **Note**: Browser console may show CSP warnings due to 'strict-dynamic' and nonce usage.
 These warnings are expected and don't affect functionality.

 ## Configuration